schmir/bbfreeze/README.rst

 ======================================================================

-bbfreeze provides a distutils command which works much like the 'bb-freeze' command line tool, but integrates nicely into distutils and setuptools.
+bbfreeze provides a distutils command which works much like the 'bbfreeze' command line tool, but integrates nicely into distutils and setuptools.
 It collects all 'console_scripts' 'gui_scripts' entry-points, generates the wrapper scripts (like easy_install would do) and freezes these scripts.